Stephen Tong: Ministry

-Around at that time, he had tried leading some Gospel Rallies in various cities in Indonesia.
-Then since 1969, he received invitations to lead Gospel Rallies in various countries, including Europe, America, Australia, Japan, Hong Kong, Taiwan, Thailand, Vietnam, Philippines, Malaysia, Singapore, etc. It is especially for Chinese and Indonesian speakers.
-In 1974, he started to hold seminars in Surabaya to provide truthful doctrinal understanding for churches in Indonesia.
+Around that time, he had tried leading some Gospel Rallies in various cities in Indonesia.
+Subsequently, starting in 1969, he received invitations to lead Gospel Rallies across Europe, America, Australia, Japan, Hong Kong, Taiwan, Thailand, Vietnam, Philippines, Malaysia, Singapore, and many more.
+It is intended mostly for Chinese and Indonesian speakers.
+In 1974, he began conducting seminars in Surabaya to provide truthful doctrinal understanding for churches in Indonesia.

-In 1978, he along with Jahja Ling established Stephen Tong Evangelistic Ministries International (STEMI).
+In 1978, along with Jahja Ling, he established Stephen Tong Evangelistic Ministries International (STEMI).
 One of its goals is to equip people for full-time ministry.
 He preaches at cities across Southeast Asia.

 In 1982, he received his ordination as pastor.
 He served at GKT (Gereja Kristus Tuhan, "Church of Christ The Lord"), then ministered in GKA (Gereja Kristen Abdiel, "Servant Christian Church").
 He has conducted services in Mandarin and Indonesian, but some of his speaking engagements have been in Fujian and English.

 Since then, he has guest lectured in Theology and delivered sermons in various prominent universities at the China Graduate School of Theology (Hong Kong), China Evangelical Seminary (Taiwan), Trinity Theological College (Singapore), Regent College (Canada), and universities in the United States, including: Westminster Theological Seminary, Harvard, MIT, Stanford, Yale, University of California Berkeley, University of Maryland, Columbia University, Cornell University, etc.

 Since the GRII has found in 1989, his services have extended to many major cities in Indonesia, including Surabaya, Medan, Malang, Bandung, especially during the Christmas and Easter seasons.
 To maintain contact with the cities outside Jakarta, he established STEMI branch offices in each of the areas.
 He added offices in the United States and the European Union.

-Since 2000, he travels weekly to around 5 countries (Indonesia, Singapore, Malaysia, Hong Kong, Taiwan) to serve for approximately 6000 audiences.
+From 2000 until 2019, he travels weekly to around 5 countries (Indonesia, Singapore, Malaysia, Hong Kong, Taiwan) to serve for approximately 6000 audiences.
 In 2009, Ric Cannada, Chancellor of Reformed Theological Seminary, noted in his school's newsletter that Tong's weekly preaching schedule included "two Sunday services in Jakarta; every Sunday evening at two services in a church in Singapore; every Monday evening at a church in Kuala Lumpur, Malaysia; every Tuesday night at a church in Hong Kong; and every Wednesday night at a church in Taipei, Taiwan."